Mycellf/particle_life/README.md

 The simulation uses rayon parallelized buckets to improve performance.

 The camera can be moved with `WASD`, and zoomed with the scroll wheel.
-Press `C` to center it on the simulation.
+Press `C` or `Home` to center it on the simulation.